by Chris Woodford. Last updated: August 30, 2018.

 What is tungsten used for?

-Photo: You need incredibly high temperatures to melt metals and weld them together, so the welding tool itself needs to be made of a metal such as tungsten that can withstand even higher temperatures.
+Photo: Hot stuff!
+You need incredibly high temperatures to melt metals and weld them together, so the welding tool itself needs to be made of a metal such as tungsten that can withstand even higher temperatures.
 Here, a US Air Force engineer is welding two pieces of aluminum together using gas tungsten arc welding (GTAW) equipment, also known as a tungsten inert gas (TIG) welder.
-Photo by Jonathan Snyder courtesy of US Air Force and Defense Imagery.
+Photo by Jonathan Snyder courtesy of US Air Force.

 Its physical and chemical properties make tungsten useful in two particular areas: 1) very hard tools and 2) components and materials that can survive high temperatures.
 Tungsten carbide is widely used as a coating for cutting tools such as saws, drill bits, and jackhammers.
 Tungsten metal is also used in a similar way to make strong tool steels and tungsten-steel alloys that are important in airplane and rocket components.
 As we've already discovered, tungsten has long been used to make the glowing filaments in incandescent electric lamps.
 It's also used in old-style cathode-ray tube televisions (the hot elements that generate the electron beams are pumped out by a tungsten element).